Saurabh24500/Samvad_Final/README.md

 ## Can I connect a custom domain to my Lovable project?

+## It's inspiration we got from my village problems and execute under hackathon.

 Yes, you can!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.